VyprVPN Review Summary

 - The ability to switch between different VPN protocols, including PPTP, OpenVPN (160-bit & 256-bit) and Chameleon.

 - The ability to connect to different servers in the network.

 - Full protection from VyprDNS for all of your DNS requests.

 Note: VyprVPN’s router app runs on top of Tomato firmware, therefore it can’t be used with all routers.

 For an overview of VPN routers and all the different firmware options, see the VPN router guide.

 VyprVPN app testing

-VyprVPN offers user-friendly apps that performed very well in testing for this review.
-In testing the different apps for this review I did not identify any problems with crashing, freezing up, or leaking data.
+VyprVPN has a very good selection of user-friendly apps that performed well in testing for this review.
+I did not identify any problems with crashing, freezing up, or leaking data.
 I tested VyprVPN apps on: